cstrainge/sorth/strange-forth/README.md

 ## Features

 This is still early days for the language and the extension.
-Currently `sorth`, or Strange Forth only runs on MacOS and Linux.
+Currently `sorth`, or Strange Forth  runs on macOS, Linux and Windows.
 Both on x86-64 and Arm64.

 See [the Strange Forth repository](https://github.com/cstrainge/sorth/tree/main) for details on the language itself and to acquire the interpreter for local development.